yegor256/blog/_posts/2015/feb/2015-02-16-it-is-not-a-school.md

 While working on a software project, a good project manager has a staffing management plan that describes how skills will be recruited, tested, applied, and discharged when necessary.
-Such a plan may include training, but it would be as small an amount as possible&mdash;mostly because a plumber trained by us [costs]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}) much more than one trained by someone else but does exactly the same, or worse, work.
+Such a plan may include training, but it would be as small an amount as possible---mostly because a plumber trained by us [costs]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}) much more than one trained by someone else but does exactly the same, or worse, work.
 Thus, a smart project manager acquires project members who are already